 Germany busts 'terrorist organisation' that planned attacks on Muslims, refugees

-BERLIN: German police detained 12 men on Friday (Feb 14) suspected of setting up a far-right organisation with the goal of carrying out attacks against politicians, asylum seekers and Muslims, the Federal Prosecutor's Office (GBA) said.
+BERLIN: German police detained 12 men, including one of its own officers, on Friday (Feb 14) suspected of setting up a far-right organisation with the goal of carrying out attacks against politicians, asylum seekers and Muslims, the Federal Prosecutor's Office (GBA) said.

+The arrests followed raids, some by heavily-armed special units, which hit 13 locations in six German states.

 Prosecutors said four of the suspects had set up a "terrorist organisation" in September 2019 and regularly met and contacted each other by phone and in online chart forums and chat groups.
 They had no immediate plan to carry out an attack.